joniles/mpxj/mkdocs/docs/howto-use-fields.md

 unknown to us, how can we tell which fields are actually populated?
 A typical use-case for this might be where we need to read a schedule, then present the user with the ability to select the columns they'd like to see in a tabular display of the schedule contents.
-If you look at the various enumerations which have mentioned previously in this section (`TaskField`, `ResourceField` and so on) you can see that there are a large number of possible fields a user could choose from, so ideally we only want to show a user field which actually contain non-default values.
+If you look at the various enumerations we have mentioned previously in this section (`TaskField`, `ResourceField` and so on) you can see that there are a large number of possible fields a user could choose from, so ideally we only want to show a user fields which actually contain non-default values.

 To solve this problem we need to use the appropriate `getPopulatedFields` method